timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 This ensures that WordPress regenerates its rewrite rules with your new settings.

 == Changelog ==
+= 2.2.8 =
+* Show and preserve assigned archive pages when their WPML translation is missing.
+* Improve settings sanitization, request handling, and translation compatibility.

 = 2.2.7 =
 * Raise the minimum supported WordPress version to 6.5.